FEATURE

 Michelle Avison, founder and director

 As a not-for-profit CIC, profits go back into our work supporting artists.
 It’s important to us that we continue to offer good value and the best equipment we can afford, so we can make sure the prints made by artists in the studio are of a professional high standard.
-We don’t have additional money to upgrade the studio presses.
+The Crowdfunder appeal has provided the additional money we needed to upgrade the studio.

 Crowdfunder selection